-A 2017 Ponemon study confirmed that Small-Medium Businesses (SMBs) are key targets for cyber breaches, mainly due to employee error that allows in malware and ransomware.
+A 2019 Verizon Data Breach Investigators Report confirmed that Small-Medium Businesses (SMBs) are key targets for cyber breaches, mainly due to employee error that allows in malware and ransomware.
 What is even more alarming is that the damages are now averaging over $1M, a price few SMBs can afford to pay.
 So what can be done?

 First and foremost, verify that known vulnerabilities have been identified and patches.
 Common malware relies on exploiting these known weaknesses, but is not able to execute if the vulnerabilities no longer exist.
 Vulnerability scanning should be done quarterly at minimum (monthly is better).